pdwaggoner/plotmm/README.md

 ![Ellipsis-Only Plot from the Bivariate GMM (mixtools)](ellipsis.png)

-Finally, here is a mixture of Gammas
+Finally, here is a mixture of Gammas.

 ```{r}
 # set up the data (replication of mixtools example for comparability)